axvr/axvr.io/index.md

 # Cognition

-Welcome to my testing ground (a.k.a. my website).
+Welcome to my testbed, this is where I document my ideas and projects.

 I create original ideas and sometimes improve upon the ideas of others.
 If an idea meets or surpasses my high standards, I put it into practice.

 I am currently on a quest to learn everything I possibly can about computers